 They were in a dark room; the only source of light was that of a single candle atop the desk the young girl's father was seated at.
 In the dim lighting of the room all that could be seen was the silhouette of the man holding a letter in his hands, and the young girl's small hand, clutching the frame of the doorway.
 The girl herself remained in the shadows.

 "Yes, Dearest?"
 The man sounded stressed.

 "Can I stay with you for a while?"

-The man sighed, "Alright, but only if you promise to go back to bed shortly."
+Her father sighed, "Alright, but only if you promise to go back to bed in a few minutes."

 She stepped out of the shadows engulfing her and into the dim candlelight, approaching her father.
-Her deep green eyes reflected fear, and yet happiness at the thought of spending time with her father, who spent a lot of time away from the family.
-Her usually tidy, short, dark red hair was now messy due to the fact she had just gotten out of bed.
+Her forest-green eyes reflected fear lingering from the nightmare that woke her, and yet happiness at the thought of spending time with her father, who spent a lot of time away from the family.
+Her short, dark red hair that was usually tidy, now messy due to the fact she had just gotten out of bed.